 - A brief description of the development

-- The notice must state that the application may be inspected or purchased at a fee not exceeding the reasonable cost of making a copy at the offices of the planning authority during its public opening hours and a submission or observation may be made to the planning authority in writing on payment of the prescribed fee within the period of five weeks beginning on the date of receipt by the authority of the application
+- The planning application may be inspected, or purchased at a fee not exceeding the reasonable cost of making a copy, at the offices of Dublin City Council during its public opening hours and a submission or observation in relation to the application may be made to the authority in writing on payment of the prescribed fee within the period of 5 weeks beginning on the date of receipt by the authority of the application.

 - Certificate from the Provisions of Part V Social and Affordable Housing: Residential developments of 1-9 units may require a social housing exemption certificate.
 Download a 'Certificate of Exemption (Social and Affordable Housing)'.
 Some rural areas have specific conditions relating to local housing.
 You may also need to send in a 'Supplementary Application Form for Permission for a Dwelling in a Rural Area'.
 Applicants should ensure they have applied for or obtained their exemption certificate before applying for planning permission

 The planning decision process usually takes eight weeks.
 Submissions or observations are accepted up to five weeks from the date of receipt of the planning application.
 After this, the planner will begin to assess the application and write his/her report where a recommendation is made.